georgakismichael/UDP_Server_Client_Perl/README.md

 <unixtime of the time the message was received>_<CRC32 value of the message in decimal>

-Tested on Windows 10 using perl 5, version 14, subversion 2 (v5.14.2) built for MSWin32-x86-multi-thread
+Tested on Windows 10 using perl 5, version 14, subversion 2 (v5.14.2) built for MSWin32-x86-multi-thread.
+Tested on Linux 4.2.0-16-generic #19-Ubuntu SMP Thu Oct 8 15:35:06 UTC 2015 x86_64 x86_64 x86_64 GNU/Linux using perl 5, version 20, subversion 2 (v5.20.2) built for x86_64-linux-gnu-thread-multi.

+Prerequisites

+Windows: None
+Linux: String::CRC32 To install it toggle perl shell with: perl -e shell -MCPAN and install the package with: install String::CRC32